djjd47130/JD-VPN-Manager/README.md

 ## Summary

-This tool helps fix the problem introduced by the issues presented in the Windows VPN: They don't automatically connect.
+This tool helps fix the issues presented in the Windows VPN: They don't automatically connect.
 They require that a user interact to get a VPN to stay connected at all times.
 This tool automatically keeps select Windows VPN connections always connected, so that users don't have to explicitly connect.

 ## Source Code